-Small businesses need to make data recovery a priority and have a plan in the event of a disaster or security breach, which should be used with a business continuity plan.
-This way, you not only have a way of recovering your data, but the company can continue to run without downtime, and your clients have no idea you have been impacted by anything serious.
+Small businesses need to make data recovery a priority.
+They need to have a plan in the event of a disaster or security breach.
+The plan should be used with a business continuity plan.
+This way, you not only have a way of recovering your data.
+The company can continue to run without downtime.
+Your clients will have no idea you have been impacted by anything serious.
 Since small businesses do not have the resources that large corporations do, it makes sense to hire an IT managed service provider to handle data recovery and manage it in the event of a disaster.

 Data File Archiving

 We can reduce the amount of information with the method data file archiving.
-It is unstructured on primary data storage by archiving those files to a second or third storage space.
+It is unstructured on primary data storage by archiving those files to second or third storage space.
 This allows for more organization and for the expansion of more data.
-Many small businesses commonly rely on unstructured files like Excel spreadsheets, Word documents, PowerPoint presentations, and audio and video files – which is why archiving data is so important.
+Many small businesses commonly rely on unstructured files like Excel spreadsheets, Word documents, PowerPoint presentations, and audio and video files.
+That is why archiving data is so important.
 There are many data archiving tools available, but it is first necessary to understand your data storage needs.
 Working with an IT managed service provider can help a small business decide on the best data file archiving system.

 Contact Intivix today with any questions you have concerning IT best practices for your small business.
 Our friendly and knowledgeable team members are here to assist you with any questions and concerns you may have.